rita-barbosa/LAPR2-2223/docs/sprintC/us008/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+> The real estate agent reviews advertisement requests, registers the information in the system and publishes the offer so that it is visible to all clients who visit the agency and use the application.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** When displaying the property announcement requests in the system to the agent besides them being ordered from most recent to oldest is there a need to display the specific day where the requests were published?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** _WAITING FOR AN ANSWER_

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:** Can the agent select multiple requests at the same time?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:** _WAITING FOR AN ANSWER_

+> **Question:** Regarding US008, can the agent decline an announcement request?
+>
+> **Answer:** _WAITING FOR AN ANSWER_

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The list of property announcement requests should be sorted by the date they were created, with the most recent requests appearing first.
+* **AC2:** An announcement is posted when a request is accepted.
+The list of requests should be refreshed, and that request should not be shown again.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US004 Submit a Request for an Announcement" since at least a request must exist to see the list of property announcement requests.

 ### 1.5 Input and Output Data